 At Rushford Lutheran Church, we use Simply Giving for direct payments.
 Visit www.vancopayments.com/OnlineGiving to set up your giving account.
 You may choose to give to the general fund, missions, or building improvements.
+Or you can download the free app Give+ on your smart phone, search for Rushford Lutheran Church and follow the set up.

 In addition, we are in the process of a fundraising event to refurbish our north tower / louvers.
 If you would like to give to this project, please mail your contribution directly to the church office at PO Box 399, Rushford, Minnesota 55971.
 The estimated cost of this project is $40,000.